EasternOnline – Policies

 A course may be cancelled due to insufficient enrollment.
 The decision to cancel is usually made one week prior to the beginning of a course.
-The Dean of the School of Continuing Education reserves the right to cancel a course or to make necessary schedule changes.
+The Deans of the appropriate schools reserve the right to cancel a course or to make necessary schedule changes.

 Credit Course Limit

 A student can take a maximum of 11 credits per term without formal admission to Eastern Connecticut State University.
-Any student carrying fewer than 12 credits is a "part-time" student in the School of Continuing Education.
+Any student carrying fewer than 12 credits is a “part-time” student in the Office of Continuing Studies and Enhanced Learning.

-During the summer, a student can take a maximum of 12 credits overall for the entire summer without special permission from the Dean of the School of Continuing Education.
+During the summer, a student can take a maximum of 12 credits overall for the entire summer without special permission from the Program Adviser in the Office of Continuing Studies and Enhanced Learning.
 Credit limits for Summer Sessions are: (a) through the end of Summer Session A, students may take up to seven (7) credits; (b) during Summer Sessions B & C, students may take up to seven (7) credits.
-Note: a student enrolled in Summer Session C (three weeks) may not also enroll in an overlapping weeklong, intensive course.
-The Dean of the School of Continuing Education may approve a registration for up to three additional credits for a total of 15 credits provided that the student is in good academic standing.
+Note: a student enrolled in Summer Session C (three weeks) may not also enroll in an overlapping week long, intensive course.
+The Program Advisor of the Office of Continuing Studies and Enhanced Learning may approve a registration for up to three additional credits for a total of 15 credits provided that the student is in good academic standing.